habisl/my-linux-workspace/readme.md

 ls –F   Shows you the file types – (/=dir), (@=link) and (*=executable).

 ls -la  To list all files including the hidden files with detailed info.

+# Absulute and relative path #

+Absolute Path:
+- Starts with /, for example: /home/user
+- Uses full path

+Relative Path:
+- Does not start with / - - Depends on your current directory.
+“.” is your current directory and “..” is your parent directory
+- Go to parent directory using relative path: cd ..
+- Change directory using full path cd /home/user.